Home > Digital technologies > AI and big data > Machine learning, deep learning, AI: what are the differences?

 • Classification: classify files according to their content, detect anomalies on a production line, detect spam, etc.

-• Regression: predicting a numerical value, useful for knowing the evolution of the weather or the price of a stock
+• Regression: predicting a numerical value, useful for finding out how the weather or a share price is evolving.

-• Grouping: grouping customers by persona and purchasing habits
+• Grouping: grouping customers by persona and buying habits

 • Search engines, recommendation engines...